laporeon/pomotimer/README.md

 ## Features

 - Customize your focus time session.
+- Customize your break time session.
+- Customize how many cycles you want to do.
 - Customize your Pomodoro title.
-- Get a system notification at session completed.
+- Get a system notification at the end of each session.
 [Not available for WSL and MacOS]
-- Customize your notification description.
+- Customize notification description for finished cycles.
 - Customize style for Pomodoro texts.

 ## Installing